Hicklant History, Family Crest & Coats of Arms

 The name Hicklant is of Anglo-Saxon origin and came from when the family lived in Hickling, a parish in the county of Norfolk.

 Early Origins of the Hicklant family

-Another 201 words (14 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hicklant research.
+Another 101 words (7 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklant History in all our PDF Extended History products and printed products wherever possible.

 Hicklant Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hicklant are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Hicklant include: Hickling, Hicklin, Hicking and others.

 Early Notables of the Hicklant family (pre 1700)